raspy135/Qun-synthesizer/README.md

 Clipping

 	Clipping algorithm.
 "GRAIN", "MID" or "SOFT".
-The clipping alrorithm will give a good distortion sound, you can even use the synth as multi-effector.
+The clipping algorithm will give a good distortion sound, you can even use the synth as multi-effector.
 See "External Audio processing" for further details.

 FM ENV3 CONN

 	Select operator(s) to connect ENV3
-		FM engine's operaters can use Envelope generator (ENV3/ENV4).
+		FM engine's operators can use Envelope generator (ENV3/ENV4).
 	Part of Operators can be connected to ENV3.
 The connection is configurable by this parameter.
 	Technically ENV4 exists for OSC2’s FM engine, but the parameter is shared with ENV3.
 	After the processing it will be modulated by ENV1 or ENV2.